portapps/discord-ptb-portable/SUPPORT.md

 ### Logs

-Join the log file `discord-portable.log` to this issue.
+Join the log file `discord-ptb-portable.log` to this issue.
 ```

 ## Closure policy